-Research in Nunavut is subject to a variety of federal and territorial laws and regulations.
+Research in Nunavut is subject to various Federal and Territorial laws and regulations.
 Researchers planning to work in Nunavut are responsible for identifying and applying for all of the authorizations necessary to conduct their projects.

 - Wildlife research permit for studies of terrestrial wildlife (including plants, insects, and animals) and birds, issued by the Nunavut Department of Environment, under the Nunavut Wildlife Act.